MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview.md

 There are two major versions of ASP.NET Core OData under active maintenance and support:
 - ASP.NET Core OData 8: `Microsoft.AspNetCore.OData` 8.x
-- ASP.NET Core OData 7: `Microsoft.AspNetCore.OData` 7.x and `Microsoft.AspNet.OData` 7.x
+- OData Web API 7: `Microsoft.AspNetCore.OData` 7.x and `Microsoft.AspNet.OData` 7.x

 For new development of OData services on .NET, ASP.NET Core OData 8 is recommended.
 However, ASP.NET Core OData 7 is actively maintained.
 There are also features in ASP.NET Core OData 7 that have not been ported to ASP.NET Core OData 8, e.g., [automatic support for deeply nested paths](/odata/webapi/automatic-nested-paths-with-enable-nested-paths).

 ASP.NET Core OData 8 leverages ASP.NET Core features and is only available for .NET Core 3.1 and newer versions of .NET.
 It does not support .NET Framework.
-ASP.NET Core OData 7 supports ASP.NET classic and .NET Framework through the `Microsoft.AspNet.OData` package.
+OData Web API 7 supports ASP.NET classic and .NET Framework through the `Microsoft.AspNet.OData` package.